mobile-dev-inc/maestro-docs/advanced/javascript/run-javascript.md

 | `copiedText`  | Results of the [copyTextFrom](../../api-reference/commands/copytextfrom.md) command.
 See [Access element text](./access-element-text.md) |
 | `platform`    | The platform the test is running on.
 Either `ios` or `android` |

-The platform might be useful for conditional logic that differs based on platform.
-For example, you might want to handle location permission prompts on iOS and Android.
-Example:
+The `maestro.platform` value might be useful for conditional logic that differs between Android and iOS.
+For example, you might want to handle location permission differently:

 ```yaml
 - runScript: setPermissionsVars.js